-10. Do you support the principle of shared use bays within controlled parking zones; this would permit visitors to pay to park when there are free bays within the zone?
+10. Do you support the principle of shared use bays within Resident Parking Zones; this would permit visitors to pay to park when there are free bays within the zone?

 Tick one box

 Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

 Strongly disagree